phreis/yet-another-playground/README.md

 ## Purpose

-to tinker around with mostly vanilla JavaScript and CSS..
+to tinker around with mostly vanilla JavaScript, CSS and Web Components.

 ## Usage